-A portion of general rates is assessed as a Uniform Annual General Charge.
-The Uniform Annual General Charge is set under section 15(1)(b) of the Local Government Rating Act 2002.
-The Uniform Annual General Charge is a fixed general rate that Council uses to cover charges for services most residents benefit from, being a flat dollar charge for each Separately Used or Inhabited Part of a rating unit.
-The Uniform Annual General Charge is a fixed charge regardless of the value of a property.

-The Uniform Annual General Charge is not a direct allocation of the cost of a single activity or targeted at a single rating category, it is allocated equally to all Separately Used or Inhabited Part's of all rating units.
+A portion of general rates is assessed as a Uniform Annual General Charge (UAGC).
+The UAGC is set under section 15(1)(b) of the LGRA 2002.
+The Uniform Annual General Charge (UAGC) is a fixed general rate that Council uses to cover charges for services most residents benefit from, being a flat dollar charge for each separately used or inhabited part (SUIP) of a rating unit.
+The UAGC is a fixed charge regardless of value of a property.
+The UAGC is not a direct allocation the cost of a single activity or targeted at a single rating category, it is allocated equally to all SUIP's of all rating units.

-The definition of a Separately Used or Inhabited Part is contained in the Funding Impact Statement.
+The definition of a SUIP is contained in the Funding Impact Statement.

-The Uniform Annual General Charge will not be charged on each division of a rating unit unless it is evident that the divided rating unit is separately used or inhabited.
-Revenue collected from the Uniform Annual General Charge for all rateable properties is set out in the Funding Impact Statement.
-The amount of rates revenue collected from the Uniform Annual General Charge is limited to a maximum of 30 percent of the total rates revenue collected as prescribed by the Local Government Rating Act 2002.
+A Uniform Annual General Charge will not be charged on each division of a rating unit unless it is evident that the divided rating unit is separately used or inhabited.
+Revenue collected from the UAGC for all rateable properties is set out in the Funding Impact Statement.
+The amount of rates revenue collected from the UAGC is limited to a maximum of 30 percent of the total rates revenue collected as prescribed by the LGRA 2002.

-Targeted rates
+Targeted Rates

-Targeted rates are set in accordance with sections 16, 18, and 19, and schedules 2 and 3 of the Local Government Rating Act 2002.
+Targeted rates are set in accordance with sections 16, 18, and 19, and schedules 2 and 3 of the LGRA 2002.

 Targeted rates are rates used to fund an activity or group of activities and may be set on a on a single rating category or multiple rating categories.
 Targeted rates may be applied either uniformly on all rating units or at different amounts for different groups of rating units.

-One or more of the requirements of schedule 2 of the Local Government Rating Act 2002 must be used when defining a category to set targeted rates differentially.
+One or more of the requirements of Schedule 2 of the LGRA 2002 must be used when defining a category to set targeted rates differentially.

-Targeted rates are used to fund the following activities which the Council feels all, or part of, the cost of an activity is best met by a defined category.
+Targeted rates are used to fund the following activities which Council feels all, or part of, the cost of an activity is best met by a defined category.

-- Democracy community boards
+- o Democracy- community boards

-- Economic development district growth
+- o Economic Development- district growth

-- Events and tourism EPIC
+- Events and Tourism- EPIC

-- Transportation connections roading
+- Transportation Connections- roading

 - Stormwater

-- Wastewater sewerage
+- Wastewater- sewerage

-- Water supply
+- Water Supply

-- Waste management refuse removal
+- Waste Management- refuse removal

-General revaluation
+General Revaluation

-The Council is required to revalue each rating unit at least once every three years.
+Council is required to revalue each rating unit at least once every three years.
 This is a set out in the Rating Valuation Act 1998 (RVA).
-Along with decisions made by the Council, values established under general revaluation are used for assessing and setting rates.
+Along with decisions made by Council, values established under General Revaluation are used for assessing and setting rates.
 The valuation changes do not change the rates budget, instead they change the allocation of the budget on individual properties.

-The next effective date of general revaluation for the Whakatāne District is September 2025.
-The new values will be used for setting rates for a three-year period commencing 1 July 2026.
+The next effective date of General Revaluation for the Whakatāne District is September 2025.
+These values will be used for setting rates for a three-year period commencing 1 July 2026.

-Calculating differentials following general revaluation
+Calculating differentials following General Revaluation

-Following general revaluation, the Council may consider changes to differentials used for each rating category when assessing and setting rates in the year following.
+Following General Revaluation, the Council may consider changes to differentials used for each rating category when assessing and setting rates in the year following.

-Rates remissions and postponements
+Rates Remissions and Postponements

-The Council may remit rates where it is considered appropriate to do so and as allowed for in the Rates Remission and Postponement Policies (All Land) and Rates Remission and Postponement Policies (Maori Freehold Land).
+Council may remit rates where it considered appropriate to do so and as allowed for in the Rates Remissions and Postponements Policy.
 These policies address social matters and adjusting rates for benefits that differ for some rates assessments (e.g. additional or no provision of some services).

-The remission or postponement of rates is done in accordance with the Council's Rates Remission and Postponement Policy as required under the Local Government Act section 102(3).
+The remission or postponement of rates is done in accordance with the Councils' Rates Remission and Postponement Policies as required under LGA Section 102(3).